HoLEP Provides Treatment for Enlarged Prostate With Fewer Side Effects

 Randomized controlled trials have found that HoLEP is more efficient and has fewer side effects than other approaches.

 Patients who search for BPH treatments online may come across treatment with a green light laser.
 Although both HoLEP and the green light laser go through the urethra, the latter only ablates the tissue, and there is no tissue available for pathology exam.
-Other problem is the high retreatment rate with the green light in the rate of at least 15% in larger prostates” Dr. Gnessin said.
-Many of the referrals that Dr. Gnessin has received thus far for HoLEP have come from primary care physicians and other urologists.To contact Dr. Gnessin, Email Ehud.Gnessin@UHhospitals.org.
+Another problem is the high retreatment rate with the green light in the rate of at least 15% in larger prostates.Contact the UH Urology Institute at 216-553-1595 to find out more about HoLEP for your patients.